Home » Insights » Using a Grid System for Responsive Web Development

 Bootstrap

-Bootstrap is a semantic web framework that is more or less the industry standard.
+Bootstrap is a semantic web framework that is, for the most part, the industry standard.
 Its name is derived from its purpose: to get developers up and running with minimal complexity.

-It provides a 12 column grid, and different sections of the grid can be accessed through classes within the HTML.
-For example, <div class="col-sm-9"> would set up a section that spans 9 out of a total of 12 columns.
-It is highly cross-browser compatible, meaning that time does not have to be spent ironing out the differences in display across the different browsers.
+It provides a 12-column grid, and different sections of the grid can be accessed through classes within the HTML.
+For example, <div class=”col-sm-9″> would set up a section that spans 9 out of a total of 12 columns.
+It is highly cross-browser compatible, meaning that time is not spent ironing out the differences in display across different browsers.
 It also has a large development community, which is constantly working on writing plugins and short-codes.

 However, using Bootstrap should be performed with some caution.
-Designers need to make sure that the images and text boxes that they create correctly match Bootstrap’s predefined column width sizes.
-Bootstrap’s grid is also wider than the previous twelve column grids of the 1990s and 2000s.
+Designers must ensure that the images and text boxes they create align correctly with Bootstrap’s predefined column width sizes.
+Bootstrap’s grid is also wider than the previous twelve-column grids of the 1990s and 2000s.
 The area that it designates for the body of the website is 1140px – wider than the previous HTML grids of 960px – and designers need to account for this.

-The other criticism much often loaded at Bootstrap is that all of the sites designed for this framework end up looking ‘samey’.
-The easy re-use of Bootstrap’s CSS classes means that designs are very often in three column layouts.
-This can cause sites to look fairly similar to one another.
-The HTML generated by Bootstrap can also be very populated with ‘<div>’ tags, and the size of Bootstrap’s CSS & JS files can significantly increase the overhead on the load time.
+The other criticism often levelled at Bootstrap is that all of the sites designed for this framework end up looking ‘samey’.
+The easy re-use of Bootstrap’s CSS classes means that designs are very often in three-column layouts.
+This can cause sites to look pretty similar to one another.
+The HTML generated by Bootstrap can also be populated with ‘<div>’ tags, and the size of Bootstrap’s CSS & JS files can significantly increase the overhead on the load time.

 Sass/Bourbon

-The functionality of Bootstrap is underpinned by using classes within html markup.
-Not only can this make your html seem cluttered, it goes against the recommended practices on how to organise your code.
-We have CSS to use as our presentational layer – HTML should not be used for this – HTML is really for our structure, CSS for our presentation and JavaScript for our behaviour.
+The functionality of Bootstrap is underpinned by using classes within HTML markup.
+Not only can this make your HTML seem cluttered, but it also goes against the recommended practices on how to organise your code.
+We have CSS to use as our presentational layer – HTML should not be used for this purpose.
+HTML is primarily for our structure, CSS for our presentation, and JavaScript for our behaviour.

 section.container {